All righty, so I guess it's time to blog about my adventures in Qatar.

-I was unable to get a seat assignment or boarding pass ahead of time, even at DFW, so I headed up to the desk and was greeted by an attractive young woman attendant.
+I was unable to get a seat assignment or boarding pass ahead of time, even at DFW, so I headed up to the desk and was greeted by an affable woman attendant.
 I think I filled out some paperwork.
 She took my bag check tags and confirmed that my bags were being put on the plane, which was a welcome reassurance.
 Then it was back into the line for me.

 You know how they have the folks in wheelchairs at the front of the line?
 Oh...my...God, so many wheelchairs.
 There were dozens of folks in wheelchairs.
 Oh well, it's a big plane.

 Boarding started late, but I was not worried.
 My bags were accounted for and I had a 14.5-hour flight ahead of me, so small delays were irrelevant.
 We ended up leaving more or less on time (7:55 PM).

 When I did get aboard the plane, I was taken aback by two remarkable things.
 One, the seats in economy were actually reasonably spacious.
 Two, an army of stewardesses in formal uniforms.